-The performance characteristics of roots pumps vary depending on a number of factors, including the number of stages, the unit size, speed of operation, ambient temperature, initial inlet pressure and characteristics of the gases being pumped.
+The performance characteristics of roots pumps vary depending on a number of factors, including the number of stages, the unit size, rotation, speed of operation, ambient temperature, initial inlet pressure and the characteristics of the gases being pumped.

 The following listings provide some of the more obvious and significant performance characteristics:

-- operating pressure range between atmosphere down to the low 10-2 range;
+- Operating pressure range between atmosphere down to the low 10-2 range

-- good performance when used to pump light gases;
+- Good performance when used to pump light gases

-- very low noise levels (even at high rotational speeds);
+- Very low noise levels (even at high rotational speeds)

-- and virtually no vibrations
+- Virtually no vibrations